dodoadel123/spotify-to-ytmusic/README.md

 you'll need to run 'pip install ytmusicapi' in the terminal to install the yt music api that i use here after that u simply run 'ytmusicapi oauth' and it should creat a 'oauth.json' file

+you can also set the offset in the track-count.txt to ur desire, if u want to start from the beginning of the spotify playlist just leave it as it is, if you already have some songs in your yt music playlist just set the number to the last item's index